Singapore Non-Resident Personal Tax Guide

 The employment income of a non-resident individual in Singapore is charged at the higher of:

-- 15% on the gross amount (without any deduction for personal reliefs and contribution to provident funds); or,
+- 15% on the gross amount (without any deduction for personal reliefs and contribution to Central Provident Funds (CPF)); or,

 - Corresponding tax under the resident basis.